 I used to think black beans were boring.
 Open a can, heat them up, done.
 They were fine.
 Serviceable.
 The kind of thing you add to a burrito bowl without really thinking about it.
 Then I spent a week in Oaxaca and had a bowl of beans that made me question everything I thought I knew about legumes.

 These weren't just beans.
-They were silky, deeply savory, perfumed with garlic and onion and something smoky I couldn't quite place.
+They were silky, deeply savoury, perfumed with garlic and onion and something smoky I couldn't quite place.
 The broth alone was worth drinking straight from the bowl (and I did, more than once).
 I came home determined to recreate that experience, and after a lot of trial and error, I finally cracked it.

 The secret isn't complicated.
 It's dried beans cooked low and slow with aromatics, a little fat, and patience.
 No soaking required, no fancy equipment, just time and attention.
 What you get is a pot of beans so good you'll never look at the canned stuff the same way again.